mschoettle/website/docs/blog/posts/2025/migrate-wordpress-posts-markdown.md

     The migrated blog posts will be in `docs/posts_migrated/` organized by year.
     If you have a lot of posts per year, you might want to structure it further by month.

-    The type of post is in the `wp:post_type` in the exported XML.
+    The type of post is in the `wp:post_type` element in the exported XML.
-    By default, the script migrates the post type `post` which are blog posts.
+    By default, the script migrates the post type `post` (blog posts).
     If you have other kinds of posts that you want to migrate you can adjust the script.

     ??? example "migrate_blogposts.py"